AdrianaLecourieux/embeddings_alignement/README.md

 ```PYTHON
 python main.py -emb1 embedding1.t5emb -emb2 embedding2.t5emb -f1 fasta1.fasta -f2 fasta2.fasta -m global
 ```
-* If you want to run a global alignment with an affine gap penalty (with the penlaties: -1 for a gap opening and 0 for a gap extension):
+* If you want to run a global alignment with an affine gap penalty (with the penalties: -1 for a gap opening and 0 for a gap extension):

 ```SHELL
 cd src/